 The ratio of the rms value of either input tone to the rms value of the peak spurious component.
 The peak spurious component may or may not be an IMD product.
-Two-tone SFDR may be reported in dBc (i.e., degrades as signal level is lowered), or in dBFS (always related back to converter full scale).
+It may be reported in dBc (i.e., degrades as signal level is lowered) or in dBFS (always related back to converter full scale).